VardhiY/whatsapp-app/whatsapp-web-clone-main/README.md

-# Whatsapp Web Clone
+# Whatsapp Web

 Clone of the current Whatsapp Web UI.
-Check out its [backend service here](https://github.com/KarenOk/whatsapp-web-clone-backend) which implements WebSocket communication.
+Check out its [backend service here](https://github.com/KarenOk/whatsapp-web-backend) which implements WebSocket communication.

 Built with React and Socket.IO .